Gradual charge order melting in Bi0.5Ca0.5MnO3 induced by ultrahigh magnetic field: Introduction

-In this paper, we report an ultrahigh field magnetization study of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ up to 140 T in a wide temperature range from 11 to 293 K. The metamangetic transitions occur at $B_{\rm c}^{\rm up}$ = 54 T and $B_{\rm c}^{\rm up}$ = 34 T at 293 K. The critical fields vary with the temperature change and the hysteresis becomes larger with decreasing temperature.
-The d$M$/d$B$ peak at $B_{\rm c}^{\rm up}$ becomes broader with decreasing temperature and this trend becomes remarkable below $T_{\rm N}$ = 133 K. On the other hand, even below 70 K, the transition signal is clearly observed at $B_{\rm c}^{\rm down}$.
-The clear transition signal cannot be detected in the field ascending process below 70 K. Another important finding is that the magnitude of the transition signal at $B_{\rm c}^{\rm down}$ in the field descending process depends on the highest magnetic field applied.
-At 70 K, the signal (the peak of d$M$/d$t$) at $B_{\rm c}^{\rm down}$ appears only when the maximum of magnetic field ($B_{\rm max}$) is larger than 96 T, and the peak area becomes larger with increasing $B_{\rm max}$.
-The critical field in the field descending process is constant at all experimental conditions.
-We discuss this asymmetric broadening of the phase transition in terms of the magnetic and electronic states.
-This unusual dynamical phenomenon of the phase transition can arise from the coexistence of AFM order and CO.
-Finally, we succeeded in constructing the $B$-$T$ phase diagram of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ containing the unusual critical feature.
+In this paper, we study the magnetization of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ in ultrahigh magnetic fields of up to 140 T over a wide temperature range from 11 to 293 K. The metamagnetic transition due to the magnetic field-induced CO melting occurs at $B_{\rm c}^{\rm up}$ = 54 T and $B_{\rm c}^{\rm down}$ = 34 T at 293 K, where $B_{\rm c}^{\rm up}$ and $B_{\rm c}^{\rm down}$ are the critical fields in the field ascending and descending processes, respectively.
+The critical field varies with the temperature change, and the hysteresis increases with decreasing temperature.
+The phase transition becomes significantly broad in the field ascending process below around $T_{\rm N}$.
+Meanwhile, even below $T_{\rm N}$, the transition is sharp in field descending process at $B_{\rm c}^{\rm down}$.
+This asymmetric change of first-order phase transition is a new finding of this work.
+The results can be explained by the magnetic field-induced gradual CO melting and its reformation when the magnetic field becomes weak.
+The quenched spatial inhomogeneity of the charge distribution and/or quantum criticality can be a cause of the asymmetric field-induced CO transition.
+Finally, we constructed the $B$-$T$ phase diagram of Bi$_{0.5}$Ca$_{0.5}$MnO$_3$ including the unusual critical feature.